Technigo/project-weather-app/README.md

 - Fetching data from the API to present current and daily forecast
 - Presenting the data in the specified format
 - Building a responsive page
-- Working as a devlopment team in separate branches
+- Working as a development team in separate branches

-## The problem
+## The team

-Coming soon.
+Arianna Allahyar
+Jacob Englund
+Rawisara Saman
+Sofia Ringstedt
+Åsa Seiurin

 ## View it live